ICE Failed to Hold Detention Center Contractors Accountable, Report Finds

 Immigration and Customs Enforcement failed to hold private contractors accountable for problems at detention facilities where migrants in the country illegally are held, according to a report from the inspector general at the Department of Homeland Security.

-The report detailed several of the most egregious cases, including contractors failing to notify ICE of sexual assaults and employee misconduct, using tear gas instead of approved pepper spray, and commingling detainees with serious criminal histories with those who may be at risk of sexual assault.
+The report detailed several of the most egregious cases, including contractors failing to notify ICE of sexual assaults and employee misconduct, using tear gas instead of approved pepper spray, and commingling detainees with serious criminal histories with those who might be at risk of sexual assault.

 In all of those cases, the contractors did not face any monetary penalties.

 The report focuses on 106 detention facilities run by private contractors that hold, on average, 25,000 detainees a day.
 ICE can fine those contractors when "deficiencies" are found.
-Such monetary penalties are a key tool for ensuring safety standards are followed and detainees are treated fairly.
+Such monetary penalties are a key tool for ensuring that safety standards are followed and detainees are treated fairly.

-According to the report, ICE found 14,000 deficiencies between October 2015 to June 2018 but only issued two fines.
+According to the report, ICE found 14,000 deficiencies between October 2015 and June 2018 but issued only two fines.
 The two cases that did lead to fines involved detention center workers being underpaid and poor health care and mental health standards.

 ICE did not dispute the findings and said it would implement changes, according to the report.